Part-time, per Call Firefighter Corps

 Time is needed for station and vehicle maintenance, record keeping, parades, etc., and there is never enough money or time.
 The fire service requires lots of time.

 Fire fighting is physically demanding.
 Not all of the time – just each time you step foot off the truck to answer a call.
 Your heart pounds, adrenaline flows, and if you are sane, you are also scared.
 You’ll wear 50 pounds of protective equipment.
 While wearing it you will pull, push, climb, stretch, carry, lift, crouch, crawl, and breathe harder than you thought possible.
-Smoke and soot becomes your cologne.
+Smoke and soot become your cologne.
 You will learn new meanings on what it is to be truly cold, hot, sore, and tired.
 You may bleed, you will sweat, and sometimes; you will shed tears.

 Fire fighting can be ugly.
 It can be blinding bright or blinding dark.
 It can be deadly silent or have a deafening roar.
 You will see suffering and carnage in fire of the future – like those before.

 So, you still want to be a firefighter?
 Then you might make it; many have, and many have not.
 Not everyone has what it takes.
 The “Bad” in fire fighting is also part of the “Good.”
 It is what makes us different.
 We do what others can’t.
 If you become one of us, you’ll share challenges, camaraderie, and when we’re successful, a sense of accomplishment that is second to none.

 Your family becomes ours; ours becomes yours.
 In our breed, you will experience our, often a strange sense of, humor, and you’ll develop pride.
 Not boastful, bragging, cocky pride; rather an inner pride known only to those who have worn the gear.
 You will develop a respect for your co-workers across the nation, and their job, that exists to no other profession.
 Are you ready?
 Are you ready to add to your wardrobe?

 It is often said that fire fighting gets into your blood.
 That’s not true.